Vegan Coffee Cake

 Gluten-free will likely also work, but I haven’t tried it to confirm.
 Whenever I bake gluten-free, I prefer to use a 1:1 flour mix for best results.

-I tested this recipe using cane sugar and brown sugar and don’t recommend using alternatives as they haven’t been tested.
+I tested this recipe using cane sugar and brown sugar, and don’t recommend using alternatives as they haven’t been tested.
 However, coconut sugar or maple sugar typically works in a coffee cake recipe like this.

 I know some people like to use coconut oil instead of vegan butter when baking, but I don’t think it works the same way and don’t recommend it.

-Vegan Coffee Cake Close Up
+How to Make this Vegan Coffee Cake

 Tips for Success